pierreforstmann/msp/README.md

 # msp

-## mySQL plugin to access error log from INFORMATION_SCHEMA.ERROR_LOG view.
+## MySQL plugin to access error log from INFORMATION_SCHEMA.ERROR_LOG view.

 For MySQL 5.5 and MySQL 5.6 you must rename error-log-5.6.cc to error-log.cc .